-Barrie White is the creator, writer and illustrator of The Sea Book.
+Barrie White is the creator, writer and illustrator of The Sea Book and The Ballad of Rusty Groynes.
 He grew up on the Suffolk coast in a family rich with fishermen, ferrymen, harbour-masters, sailors, boat-builders, landladies, fishwives, Labradors and other assorted salty types .
 Much of the inspiration for The Sea Book comes from that background as well as the vivid and cinematic landscapes and seascapes of the Suffolk and Norfolk coasts.

 Barrie is also a filmmaker, editor, camera operator, scriptwriter, animator and storyboard artist, with experience of many areas of the film and television industry.